Frequently Asked Questions

 How should I plan to pick up my child from school?

 Drive into the office park with the same AFA-approved traffic flow pattern used in the morning drop off.
 Follow directions of AFA staff and volunteers.
-Arrive in the parking lot queue no earlier than 3:15 pm Parents who arrive earlier than 3:15 are not allowed to park in the fire lane in front of the building, but must park their vehicle in the lot until AFA staff indicate that afternoon has begun.
+Arrive in the parking lot queue no earlier than 3:15 pm Parents who arrive earlier than 3:15 are not allowed to park in the fire lane in front of the building, but must park their vehicle in the lot until AFA staff indicate that dismissal has begun.
 Prepare to have your students enter the vehicle from the passenger side.
 Students will be escorted to your vehicle by an AFA staff member or volunteer.
 Parents are not permitted to exit their vehicles to pick up their children.

 Preschool & Pre-Kindergarten students who attend ½ day, must be picked up inside the school building at 12:30 pm.
 Parents must park in a parking space.
 No parking is permitted at the sidewalk.